splunk/splunk-sdk-python/README.md

-# The Splunk Software Development Kit for Python (Preview Release)
+# The Splunk Software Development Kit for Python (Beta Release)

 This SDK contains library code and examples designed to enable developers to build applications using Splunk.